Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 - Who can access the entrypoints?
 For example, the transaction sender must be an operator of the ``from`` account.
 - Which properties of these entrypoints should be satisfied?
 For example, a successful call of ``transfer(from, to, amount)`` decreases the ``from`` balance and the ``to`` balance by ``amount``.

-If the logic of your application requires complex flows that include several contract calls, or features several interacting smart contracts, use diagrams with description to document these.
+If the logic of your application requires complex flows that include several contract calls, or features several interacting smart contracts, use diagrams with descriptions to document these.

-The specification is not static, it can be refined once you start developing your application.
+The specification is not static; it can be refined once you start developing your application.
 Work in iterations, refining the specification when new requirements are discovered or old requirements change.

 An informal specification can be refined, turned into a formal one, and used as input to automated testing and verification tools.

 The absence of specifications complicates the quality assurance of smart contracts.
-For example, it makes auditing process less efficient and more expensive, because specifications has to be recovered from the source code before starting the audit process.
+For example, it makes the auditing process less efficient and more expensive, because the specification has to be recovered from the source code before starting the audit process.

 Concordium Rust Smart Contracts
 ===============================

-This section provides recommendations for developing smart contract in Rust.
+This section provides recommendations for developing smart contracts in Rust.

 .. _best-practices-code-structure: